jakerella/jquery-mockjax/CONTRIBUTING.md

 branch as well as `master` (if the bug exists in both).

-You should also write a good PR message with information on why this feature or fix is necesary or a good idea.
+You should also write a good PR message with information on why this feature or fix is necessary or a good idea.
 For features, be sure to include information on _how to use_ the feature; and for bugs, information on how to reproduce the bug is helpful!

 ## Publishing a Release